-Lisa is an experienced media, brand, and digital marketing strategist.
-Lisa has held executive leadership roles in Brand, Marketing & Communications across media, broadcast and in the not-for-profit sector for over twenty years.
-Currently Lisa is the Director, Brand, Marketing & Communications for The Benevolent Society.
-Previously held positions as the Strategic Business Director for Lee Media & Co, and General Manager, Marketing & Communications ABC Commercial and Head Corporate Marketing for Australian Broadcasting Corporation.
-Lisa completed executive MBA in 2011.
+Lisa Hresc is an experienced media, brand, and digital marketing strategist.
+Lisa has held executive leadership roles in Brand, Marketing & Communications across media, broadcast and in the not-forprofit sector for over twenty years.
+Lisa is the Director, Brand, Marketing & Communications for The Benevolent Society.
 She is a member of Australian Institute of Company Directors.
 Lisa is also a Board member on the Glycaemic Index Foundation board.
-Lisa joined the Board in March 2021.
-Lisa is a member of the Communications and Marketing Committee.
+Lisa is a member of the Communications & Marketing Committee and the Audit, Risk and Nominations Committee.